 How long do Dental Implants last?

+One of the benefits of dental implants is that they last a very long time.
 Many people say that dental implants last for twenty-five years or more.
 This is true, provided that the owner properly cares for them by brushing and flossing twice a day and coming in for dental check-ups twice a year.
 Patients with dental implants must also avoid opening things with their teeth and chewing hard objects such as ice cubes or pens.
 The patient's lifestyle habits and overall health also plays a part.

 How long do Dental Implants last if Bone Grafting is needed?